TikMu/tikmu/documentation/live-server.md

 The live server
 ===============

-> **We're a proper SSL setup and other security enhancements.
+> **We're missing a proper SSL setup and other security enhancements.
 Don't reuse a
 > password from somewhere else and don't post any private or valuable data.**

 A rudimentary CI deployment has been set up: [https://104.236.51.222].
 This